MAGNIFICENT VALLEYS - The stunning valleys of North East Victoria

 Each valley is easily accessible, and each has its own uniqueness, with historic towns and well-known tourist attractions being added features.

-Each of these valleys - King, Ovens (pictured above), Kiewa, Mitta, Tallangatta and Nariel - lie south of the Murray River which is the centrepiece of the almost 700 kilometre long Murray Valley which separates New South Wales from Victoria.
+Each of these valleys - King, Ovens (pictured above), Kiewa, Mitta, Tallangatta, Nariel and Murray - lie south of the Murray River which is the centrepiece of the almost 700 kilometre long Murray Valley which separates New South Wales from Victoria.

 Australia's greatest inland city, Albury-Wodonga, is the geographic hub, with the City of Wangaratta and the major towns of Beechworth, Myrtleford, Bright, Mount Beauty and Tallangatta also located in the region.

-All six valleys follow the course of the rivers they are named after, the exception being the Tallangatta Valley which cradles the Tallangatta Creek.
+All seven valleys follow the course of the rivers they are named after, the exception being the Tallangatta Valley which cradles the Tallangatta Creek.